sortello/sortello-chrome-extension/README.md

 Chrome extension for Sortello

 # TODO:
-- Should link to the board/list selection view, with current board already selected
-- Should show the current board's lists and link to the sorting page of the selected list
 - Should propose to prioritize only the cards that were added since last use of Sortello on the selected list

 # How to contribute: